adegokeisrael/DR_AGRO/README.md

 **Limitations:**
 1.  **Lighting Conditions:** The model performance drops slightly (approx -5% R@1) on images taken in low-light field conditions.
 2.  **Class Imbalance:** Rare diseases with fewer than 50 image samples showed lower retrieval scores compared to common diseases like *Corn Rust*.
+3.  **Leafs ONLY for now** Our current Implimanetation will do well to support leafs crop instead of fruits due to the data type we have in our knowledge base

 ---